ICAMS/Kanapy/README.rst

 Features
 --------

 * User interface to kanapy through scripts are written in pure Python.
+* Grains are approximated by ellipsoids (particles) and are packed into a pre-defined domain representing RVE.
-* Efficient collision handling through a two-layer collision detection method  employing the Octree spatial data structure and the bounding sphere hierarchy.
+* Efficient collision handling of particles through a two-layer collision detection method employing the Octree spatial data structure and the bounding sphere hierarchy.
-* Efficient in-built hexahedral mesh generator for complex polycrystalline microstructures.
+* In-built hexahedral mesh generator for complex polycrystalline microstructures.
 * Independent execution of individual modules through easy data storage and handling.
 * Flexibility in the choice of particle packing time step to be sent for voxelization (meshing).
 * Option to generate spherical particle position and radius files that can be read by voronoi tessellation software Neper_.